The mixing conjecture under GRH: Overview of proof

-Let $\pi={\rm JL}(\sigma)$ be the Jacquet--Langlands correspondent of $\sigma$ on $\PGL_2$.
+Let $\pi={\rm JL}(\sigma)$ be the Jacquet--Langlands correspondent of $\sigma$ on $\mathbf{PGL}_2$.
 By Waldspurger's theorem the expression \eqref{eq:shifted-prod} equals

-up to $L$-values at 1 in the denominator, which can be estimated easily on GRH.
+up to multiplication by a normalizing constant involving an $L$-values at 1 in the denominator, which can be estimated easily on GRH.
 The use of GRH here stands in contrast to its use for the off-diagonal contributions in \cite{BB}, where it was used in a more fundamental way to control the average size of the \textit{central} value.
 By an approximate functional equation we are essentially left with bounding

 where $\lambda_\pi(n)$ are the Hecke eigenvalues of $f$ at integers $n\in\N$ and $Q$ is the reduced positive definite binary quadratic form corresponding to the ideal class $[\sk]$.
 This reduction step is executed in Lemma \ref{lemma:conversion-to-sparse-sum}.
-We must therefore bound the average of a multiplicative function over the sparse sequence of values of a binary quadratic form of large discriminant; this is a well-studied problem in classical analytic number theory.
+We must therefore bound the average of a multiplicative function over the sparse sequence of values of a binary quadratic form of large discriminant.
 The key result is Proposition \ref{prop:Kh} below, complemented by \eqref{bound1}, where we estimate general sums of Hecke eigenvalues over values of quadratic forms.

 It was probably first observed by Barban \cite{Ba} that the large sieve is extremely powerful in such situations, and this has been refined by many authors, e.g.,\ \cite{Wo, NT, Kh}.
 In our case, the version of \cite{Kh} is most suited for our purpose.
 Such an approach, however, requires positivity, so we simply apply absolute values to the coefficients and hope to win by the fact that $\lambda_\pi(n)$ satisfies a Sato--Tate law that makes it a little less than 1 on average.
-We do not, however, need the entire Sato--Tate law: some functorial information (e.g.,\ automorphy of the symmetric fourth power) suffices to get a logarithmic saving.
+As in the analysis of the off-diagonal term $\sigma_1 \neq \sigma_2$, a power saving error term as in Duke's theorem becomes impossible at this point; at best we can obtain a saving on a logarithmic scale.
+We remark, however, that we do not need the entire Sato--Tate law: some functorial information (e.g.,\ automorphy of the symmetric fourth power) suffices to get a logarithmic saving.
 This path was blazed first by Holowinsky \cite{Ho}, and similar ideas were also used by Lester--Radziwi{\l\l} \cite{LR}.